RTEMS/rtems-docs/eng/fv/appendix-fv.rst

 Here we describe the various formal models of RTEMS that are currently in existence.
-The following were delivered as part of the ESA-sponsored activity, and will be included as the initial set when the directory ``formal`` is added to ``rtems-central``:
+The following were delivered as part of the ESA-sponsored activity, and are included in the initial set when the directory ``formal`` was added to ``rtems-central``:

 Chains API (ESA-sponsored Activity)